daaniissh/MovieFlair/REadme.md

 # MovieFlair App

-MovieFlair is a web application built using React.js, Tailwind CSS, Axios, React Icons, and React Spinner.
-It leverages the power of the TMDb (The Movie Database) API to provide users with a comprehensive platform to explore movies and TV shows.
+This is a web application built using React.js, Tailwind CSS, Axios, React Icons, React Spinner, and The Movie DB API.
+The app allows users to search for movies

 ## Screenshots

 ![App Screenshot](./screenshot.gif)

-# Movie Finder App

-This is a web application built using React.js, Tailwind CSS, Axios, React Icons, React Spinner, and The Movie DB API.
-The app allows users to search for movies

 ## Features